DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The multi-process example applications are built in the same way as other sample applications,
-and as documented in the *Intel® DPDK Getting Started Guide*.
+and as documented in the *DPDK Getting Started Guide*.
 To build all the example applications:

 #.
 Set RTE_SDK and go to the example directory: